Skip to main content

 The Principle of Confidentiality

 At the heart of these legal frameworks lies the principle of confidentiality.
-The you disclose within a wellness program is required to be maintained as a confidential record, separate from your standard personnel file.
+The medical information you disclose within a wellness program is required to be maintained as a confidential record, separate from your standard personnel file.
 This separation is a critical structural element, ensuring that details about your metabolic health, hormonal balance, or genetic markers do not become part of your employment narrative.

 Access to this sensitive data is strictly limited to individuals who require it for the administration of the wellness program itself.
 The intent is to create a secure silo for your health data, allowing it to be used for its intended purpose ∞ guiding your wellness protocol ∞ without influencing workplace decisions.
 This functional separation provides the assurance that your journey toward health optimization is a private one.